danbev/learning-cpp/README.md

   	lldb -S breakpoints test/.libs/pattern_test

+Adding a watch point:

+  (lldb) watchpoint set var end

+Every time the above variable _end_ is modified it will be displayed:

+  Watchpoint 1 hit:
+  old value: 2
+  new value: 1

 ## Adding unit tests
 You should be able to simply update the test/Makefile.am with the new test.
 __Note__ that .cpp files under test with a main function do not seem to be testable.
 Removing the main